Bernhard Albert Biederbeck

 He is survived by his wife of 61 years, his sons Herman (Karen), Mark (Debra), Norbert and Richard (Debbie); and grandchildren, Karl, Erika, Heather, Steven and Merisa along with many nieces and nephews.

 Bernhard was a member of St Edward Catholic Church and the Knights of Columbus.
-His life will be celebrated with the reciting of the Rosary at 10:30 a.m. and a funeral mass at 11 a.m. on Friday, December 21 at St. Edward.
+His life was celebrated on Friday, December 21 at St. Edward.

 In lieu of flowers, donations to St. Edward’s Scholarship program or to the St Vincent De Paul Society would be appreciated, and may be sent in care of Huston-Jost Funeral Home, 86 W. Grant St., Lebanon, OR 97355.